-Participants in the program have unlimited opportunities for up to a year to visit Yume to leisurely stroll the garden path, and enjoy the peace and serenity that the Gardens has to offer.
+Participants in the program have unlimited opportunities for up to a year to visit Yume to leisurely walk its paths and enjoy the inner peace and tranquility that the Gardens inspire.
 Strolling the Gardens is entirely a personal activity.
 Participants in the program may visit the Gardens at any time during regular opening hours as often as they wish, but are encouraged to visit at least twice a week during the first eight weeks.

-WHO MAY BENEFIT: The program is aimed at persons of all ages experiencing emotional upset stemming from severe and chronic disorders such as substance abuse, major episodic depression, and post-traumatic stress disorder or from milder and more transitory setbacks such as grief, bereavement and sadness following a personal loss or a major life change, such as divorce, job loss, retirement, aging, or a life-threatening illness.
-Also welcome are members of support and self-help groups such as pet loss support groups, local branches of Alzheimer’s associations and Parkinsons’ foundations, hospices, stroke and cancer survivors groups, veterans groups, and domestic violence and women’s issues groups.
+WHO MAY BENEFIT: The program is aimed at persons of all ages experiencing emotional upset stemming from severe and chronic disorders such as substance abuse, major episodic depression, and post-traumatic stress disorder or from milder and more transitory setbacks such as grief, bereavement, and sadness following loss of a family member, friend, or pet, or following a major life change, such as divorce, job loss, retirement, aging, or a life-threatening illness.
+Also welcome are members of support and self-help groups such as Alzheimer’s associations and Parkinsons’ foundations, hospices, stroke and cancer survivors groups, veterans groups, and domestic violence and women’s issues groups.
 If you are a caregiver or support group leader, counselor, or facilitator, you are invited to join as well.

 WHAT IT COSTS: The regular price to enroll in the program is $240 per person.
 This includes a one-year family membership in Yume Japanese Gardens, valued at $65, a $35 guidebook and journal, and $140 for three facilitated class sessions.
 Persons who are already members of the Gardens pay $200.